-Dr. George Harold ‘Ross’ Hamilton was born March 3, 1889 in Chesterville, (Dundas Co.)
+Dr. George Harold “Ross” Hamilton was born March 3, 1889 in Chesterville, (Dundas Co.)
 Ontario.
 He was the eldest of 3 children born to George H. Hamilton and the former Lundie Parker.
-He had a younger brother named Andrew and a younger sister named Lillie.
-He was schooled in Chesterville until he was 14 years old.
+His parents were farmers and his siblings were; Andrew Grant Hamilton and Lillie N. Hamilton.
+Dr. Hamilton was schooled in Chesterville until he was 14 years old.
 His parents moved to Guelph and he graduated high school from Guelph Collegiate Institute.

 On the 30th of June 1915, Dr. Hamilton married Anne Windsor in York County, Ontario.
 She was born in Stouffville, Ontario on the 21st of January 1886.
 She was the youngest of 6 children born to Robert Windsor and the former Annie Pouche.
 Her father was a labourer and her siblings were; Daniel, Lucy, John, Elizabeth and Pleasant.
 Mrs. Hamilton was a high school teacher.

 Dr. Hamilton joined the French Medical Service as a Major during World War I. The long hours and heavy workload, took its toll and his health suffered.
 He returned to Canada to convalesce and he worked in Ottawa for the Pension Board.

 After the war ended, Dr. Hamilton practiced medicine in Petrolia (Lambton County), Ontario for 12 years.
 He took a little more than a year off to study in Paris, London and Vienna and when he returned to Canada he set up a medical practice in Chatham.
 In 1934 Dr. Hamilton’s office was located at 57 Sixth Street in Chatham.

 Dr. Hamilton died on the 10th of February, 1951 at the Public General Hospital in Chatham.
 At the time of his death, he resided at 294 Victoria Ave. in Chatham.
 His wife Anne died on the 29th of October, 1977 at the Public General Hospital in Chatham.
-Dr. and Mrs. Hamilton are buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Hamilton were buried at Maple Leaf Cemetery in Chatham.